christopher-tucker/loopHole/README.md

 ## Project Status

-Currently this application is in developement.
+This application is currently in developement